 What camera/lens do you use?

-I have a Canon 7d Mark II.
+I have a Canon 5d Mark iii.
 I did a lot of research on this and am very happy with this camera!
-A lot of my favorite photographers use the Canon 5d, but it’s a bit more expensive, and just from the videos I watched and questions I asked, it seemed like the 7d was perfectly suited for the lifestyle shots I planned to take.
 It’s pretty heavy, but you get used to lugging it around.
 I also have an Olympus E-PL7, which I need to use more because it takes such crisp photos!
 Great for on-the-go, café dates and weekend trips.

 As for lenses.
 I use a 50mm 1.4 and a 24-70mm 2.8.
 I recently splurged on the 24-70 which I’ve been using a lot more (but it’s also new, and you know how that goes!), but the 50’s bokeh is absolutely beautiful.
 I think having both is exactly what I need (right now).